General Dynamics Griffin: Griffin II

+The Griffin II was offered under the Army's Mobile Protected Firepower (MPF).
+In accordance with the program's caliber requirements, it incorporated a 105 mm M35 tank gun and a redesigned chassis.

 In December 2018, GDLS was downselected, along with BAE Systems, to develop prototypes.
 GDLS presented its first prototype in April 2020.
 BAE's M8 AGS proposal was disqualified in March 2022.

 In June 2022, GDLS won the Mobile Protected Firepower program competition and was awarded a contract worth up to $1.14 billion.
+In June 2023, MPF was officially designated as M10 Booker, named after Staff Sgt.
+Stevon A. Booker and Pvt.
+Robert D. Booker.

 Griffin III

 Griffin III was first unveiled at the Association of the United States Army's 2018 Exposition in Huntsville, Alabama.
-It was being offered under Army's Optionally Manned Fighting Vehicle (OMFV) program with six fully equipped infantry carrying option in the back.
+It was being offered under Army's XM30 Mechanized Infantry Combat Vehicle (MICV) program with six fully equipped infantry carrying option in the back.
 This version, while similar in weight to Griffin II, scaled down the main gun from 105mm caliber to the 50 mm XM913 gun system.
 It is equipped with the IMI Systems’ Iron Fist Active Protection System (APS) and AeroVironment’s Switchblade loitering munition system.

-Selection

-The Army selected the GDLS Griffin II light tank as the winner of its Mobile Protected Firepower program in June 2022.
-The initial contract is for 96 low-rate initial production (LRIP) vehicles, with first delivery by the end of 2023.